mildsunrise/ptproxy/README.md

 ### systemd service

-To deploy this as a systemd service, it's recommended to use the [service template feature][systemd-service-templates] to allow for multiple tunnels to be managed easily.
+The following code snippet, to be placed at `/usr/lib/systemd/system/ptproxy@.service`, shows the recommended way to deploy ptproxy as a systemd service.
+It uses the [service template feature][systemd-service-templates] to allow for multiple tunnels to be managed easily:
-Create `/usr/lib/systemd/system/ptproxy@.service` with the following contents:

 ~~~ ini
 [Unit]